virtual-imaging-platform/VIP-portal/README.md

 14. Install boutiques

-    `pip` should run with python3, on python2 systems, `pip3` should be used.
+    `pip` should run with python3, on python2 systems, `python3` should be installed and `pip3` should be used.

         yum -y install python-pip
         pip install --upgrade pip